observIQ/nanojack/README.md

 ```
 Logger is an io.WriteCloser that writes to the specified filename.

 Logger opens or creates the logfile on first Write.
-If the file exists and
-is less than MaxSize megabytes, nanojack will open and append to that file.
-If the file exists and its size is >= MaxSize megabytes, the file is renamed
+If the file exists,
-by putting the current time in a timestamp in the name immediately before the
-file's extension (or the end of the filename if there's no extension).
-A new
-log file is then created using original filename.
+nanojack will rotate that file and open a new one.

-Whenever a write would cause the current log file exceed MaxSize megabytes,
+Whenever a write would cause the current log file exceed MaxLines megabytes,
 the current file is closed, renamed, and a new log file created with the
 original name.
 Thus, the filename you give Logger is always the "current" log
 file.